aptu/timeme/README.md

 To run from the command line: $ python3 main.py

+Script ui2py.sh converts .ui files into .py files.
+Run from command line ./ui2py.sh before running main.py.
+Check if ui2py is executable; if not, do chmod +x.

 The window containing buttons Work Relax Pause ... appears.

 The first run of the program creates a database containing stats for Work and relax time by day.